EdgeCaseLabs/dotnet-debugging/README.md

 # .NET Debugger Patterns

 This code demonstrates the various ways to debug a .NET application in VS Code.
-Both options are compatible with hotreloading.

 ### Option 1: Debugging on local machine